Prag8855/aab/content/guides/permanent-residence.md

 This guide explains how to apply for permanent residence in Berlin.

 **December 2024 update:** The *Ausländerbehörde* just changed the application process.
 You can now [apply online](https://www.berlin.de/einwanderung/en/services/our-services/artikel.878424.en.php).
 I will update these instructions as soon as I can.
-The rules have not changed; only the application process.
+You might need different documents when you apply.

 {% include "_blocks/tableOfContents.html" %}